abhinav4848/Obsidian-Personal-Research/heuristic.md

 | Cost        | Low computational / mental cost           | Often higher time/space cost                      |
 | Flexibility | Adaptable, can be tweaked on the fly      | Fixed step‑by‑step procedure                      |
 # Why use a heuristic
-Time pressure- You need an answer now. (which route to take to work) Limited information- You don't have all the data (estimating the cost of a car) Cognitive load- Your brain can't evaluate every possibility (e.g. remembering 30 passwords)
+- Time pressure- You need an answer now. (which route to take to work)
+- Limited information- You don't have all the data (estimating the cost of a car)
+- Cognitive load- Your brain can't evaluate every possibility (e.g. remembering 30 passwords).

 # Some known Psychological heuristics
-1. **Availability heuristic**- Judge the frequency or likelihood by how easily examples come to mind. e.g. After hearing news about a plane crash, you overestimate the danger of flying.
+1. **Availability heuristic**- Judge the frequency or likelihood by how easily examples come to mind. e.g.
+	1. After hearing news about a plane crash, you overestimate the danger of flying.
+	2. A doctor quickly diagnoses the flu based on common symptoms

 2. **Representativeness heuristic**- Assess probability by similarity to a prototype.
-Assume someone with glasses is more likely to be a librarian than a farmer.
+	1. Assume someone with glasses is more likely to be a librarian than a farmer.
+	2. Investors rely on past trends to predict stock performances

 3. **Anchoring and adjustment**- Rely heavily on an initial value (anchor) and make insufficient adjustments. e.g. Starting salary negotiations from the first number you hear, even if it's arbitrary.